Here’s the quote and the attribution — “Duckitude/duk-e-tood/n.\adj”

 by kl_ducks Jan 28, 2005

-The phrase “rolls of her/him like water off a duck’s back” means a person is unaffected by whatever might happen — it is a description of a strength, and that strength is clearly called resilience and optimism.
+The phrase “rolls off her/him like water off a duck’s back” means a person is unaffected by whatever might happen — it is a description of a strength, and that strength is clearly resilience and optimism.

 The phrase “feeling ducky” means “feeling good, fine or wonderful.”
 So, KL_Ducks, in defining “duckitude” at the Urban Dictionary in 2005, really missed the most significant historical and traditional aspect of “duckitude” which is “optimism.”
 Now, before you go and get your ducky tail all in a twist, yes, resilience is not just about optimism — irony and an ironic perspective about the absurdness of many aspects of life as a human being can go a long way to keeping a ducky floating upright.
 You betcha (my favorite Ballard saying….)!

-Oh, and one other thing that will interest you.
-Unlike in the human world, where the term “mankind” stands for all humans, in the duck world the species name “duck” is what the female duck is called.
+One other thing that might interest you about duckitude — unlike in the human world, where the term “mankind” stands for all humans, in the duck world the species name “duck” is what the female duck is called.
 Male ducks are called “drakes.”
 So, I guess you could say that gender equality is a bit more advanced in the duck world.

 "The Ducky Kingdom" (tm).
 All Rights Reserved.